tdeboissiere/DeepLearningImplementations/ScatteringTransform/src/model/README.md

     --data_dir DATA_DIR   Where processed data is saved

-# To train a MNIST model
+# To train a MNIST classification model

     python main.py --run train